Bill Putnam

-Milton Tasker "Bill" Putnam (February 20, 1920 – April 13, 1989) was an American audio engineer, songwriter, producer, studio designer and businessman, who has been described as "the father of modern recording".
-He was the inventor of the modern recording console and is recognised as a key figure in the development of the postwar commercial recording industry.
+Milton Tasker "Bill" Putnam (February 20, 1920 – April 13, 1989) was an American audio engineer, songwriter, producer, studio designer, and businessman.
+He has been described as "the father of modern recording".
+He was the inventor of the modern recording console and is recognized as having been a key figure in the development of the postwar commercial recording industry.

-Former colleague Bruce Swedien described Putnam's achievements thus:
+Former colleague Bruce Swedien described Putnam's achievements: